Enlarged version: challenges to comprehension

 It is not that traditional policy models are ineffective or inadequate.
 The difficulty is rather in the incompatibility of models, however useful in different specialized domains, and the resulting weaknesses which emerge in any supposedly integrated strategy.
 Suspicion concerning integrative models has become a wise precaution.

 Beyond any structural modifications, the key to the success of future strategies appears to lie in the imaginative manner in which valid, but seemingly incompatible, initiatives are woven together.
-The challenge is highlighted by the absence of models adequate to the reconciliation of "centralized" and "market" economic strategies in the former socialist countries of Eastern Europe.
+The challenge is highlighted by the absence of models adequate to the reconciliation of 'centralized' and 'market' economic strategies in the former socialist countries of Eastern Europe.
 There are no available models because the challenge to the imagination transcends the world of model builders by which strategies have been so influenced.
 It could be concluded that new possibilities for global governance are to be found beyond the strategic incompatibilities in which visions of its future tend to become entangled.

-It is metaphors which provide the imagination with "keystones" to balance the tensions between tendencies which, without such integrative elements, would appear incompatible.
-World governance in this sense is a question of "imagination building" rather than "institution building".
+It is metaphors which provide the imagination with 'keystones' to balance the tensions between tendencies which, without such integrative elements, would appear incompatible.
+World governance in this sense is a question of 'imagination building' rather than 'institution building'.

 Governance at the highest level should therefore focus attention on the emergence and movement of policy-relevant metaphors -- that are capable of rendering comprehensible the way forward through complex windows of opportunity.
 The challenge lies in marrying new metaphors to models to ensure the embodiment of new levels of insight in appropriate organizational form.